 Shoppers are time-pressing and running in and out of your store not necessarily knowing what they want.

-Most stores allow sales people to ask if they need any help so shoppers are immediately on the defensive or the employee yells a greeting at the customer from over the counter.
+Most stores allow salespeople to ask if they need any help, so shoppers are immediately on the defensive.
+Or the employee yells a greeting at the customer from over the counter.
+Or ignores them completely.

 That's not how people open their wallets to you...

-When I perform retail sales training, I show that once a salesperson spots a shopper looking at all your great stuff, grab a prop, walk up to them with a cheerful greeting and walk on after mentioning something specific.
+When I perform retail sales training, I make the following demonstration.
+Once a salesperson spots a shopper looking at all your great stuff, you should grab a prop, walk up to them with a cheerful greeting, and walk on after mentioning something specific.

-The prop gives you the reason to walk on.
-To the shopper it just looks like you are stocking something.
+The prop gives you the reason to walk onto the shopper while it appears like you are stocking something.
 That’s tagging.

-The shopper won’t even have time to get their guard up.
+The shopper doesn't even have time to get their guard up.

 Too often salespeople hover or attach themselves to someone right when they walk in.
-Like bad commissioned salespeople; it's like grabbing the fly swatter as the fly comes in the window.
+It's like grabbing the fly swatter as the fly comes in the window.